omerbsezer/Fast-Terraform/README.md

 - TF state files are stored:
   - on local PC
   - on remote cloud (AWS S3, Terraform Cloud)

+- Please have a look LABs and SAMPLEs to learn how Terraform works in real scenarios.

 ## Terraform File Components <a name="terrafom_file_components"></a>